Quick summary: Vitamin B12 Deficiency and Hair Loss

 Recommended Dosage of Vitamin B12

-The recommended daily dosage of vitamin B12 for adults varies depending on age and other health factors.
-Generally, the recommended daily allowance is 1.5 mcg7 to 2.4 mcg6.
 It’s important to consult your doctor to determine the appropriate dosage for you.
-Higher doses of vitamin B12 are generally considered to be safe,5 as our body absorbs only as much as it needs while any excess amounts are passed out of the body with urine.
-However, studies have shown some associations between high doses of vitamin B12 with acne outbreaks and certain skin conditions8.
+Higher doses of vitamin B12 are generally considered to be safe5, as our body absorbs only as much as it needs, while any excess amounts are passed out of the body with urine.
+However, studies have shown some associations between high doses of vitamin B12 and acne outbreaks and certain skin conditions8.
 Therefore, sticking to the recommended daily dose is the best option.
 Therefore, to optimise benefits and avoid potential negative impacts, adhering to the recommended daily B12 intake is advised.

 Correcting a vitamin B12 deficiency can significantly improve hair health and promote regrowth.
 However, it is important to note that hair growth is a slow process, and it may take several months to see noticeable improvements.
 Consistent treatment and monitoring are essential to ensure long-term benefits